Do it right

 To recap, whatever video campaign you’re creating depends on your objective.

-If you’re creating a full funnel campaign - awareness, consideration and conversion stage - you’d probably use almost all of these with the exception of in-stream (unless you’ve got a big budget).
+If you’re creating a full-funnel campaign – awareness, consideration, and conversion stage – you’d probably use almost all of the methods we’ve discussed with the exception of in-stream (unless you’ve got a big budget).

 Know your audience.
 Think about how each of your personas use Facebook.
 What time of day are they likely to be on there?
-Who do they keep up with, and what types of content do they consume?
+Who do they keep up with?
+What types of content do they consume?

 Know your funnel.
 Which part of the funnel are you targeting?
-Has your audience never heard of you, and so sit at the top of your funnel in the awareness stage?
-Or are they a little more engaged, and at the consideration or conversation stage?
+Has your audience never heard of you and are therefore at the top of your funnel in the awareness stage?
+Or are they a little more engaged and at the consideration or conversation stage?

 - Know the ad sets.
 Understand the purpose and function of the ad set you’ve chosen.
-When you’re creating adsets in Ads Manager, it’s all about creating a personalized experience for the end user.
-So it has to feel like what a customer would expect — kind of like a comfortable slipper.
+When you’re creating ad sets in Ads Manager, it’s all about creating a personalized experience for the end user.
+It has to feel like what a customer would expect, kind of like a comfortable old slipper.

 It’s also important to keep placement of your ad tight.
 Why?
 Well, the more you can choose channels that fit with your audience, the easier it will be to track.